MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 ### Use Configuration Manager co-management (ConfigMgr, formerly MEMCM/SCCM) to update the policy for Microsoft Defender Core service

-Microsoft[Configuration Manager](/mem/configmgr/core/understand/introduction) has an integrated ability to run PowerShell scripts to update Microsoft Defender Antivirus policy settings across all computers in your network.
+Microsoft [Configuration Manager](/mem/configmgr/core/understand/introduction) has an integrated ability to run PowerShell scripts to update Microsoft Defender Antivirus policy settings across all computers in your network.

 1. Open the Microsoft Configuration Manager console.
 2. Select Software Library > Scripts > Create Script.
-3. Enter the following details:
-      - Script name: for example, Microsoft Defender Core service enforcement
-      - Enter the description: for example, Demo configuration to enable Microsoft Defender Core service settings
+3. Enter the script name, for example, Microsoft Defender Core service enforcement and description, for example, Demo configuration to enable Microsoft Defender Core service settings.
-      - Enter the language: PowerShell and set the timeout seconds (180)
+4. Select PowerShell and set the timeout seconds to 180
-4. Paste in the following "Microsoft Defender Core service enforcement" script example to use as a template:
+5. Paste in the following "Microsoft Defender Core service enforcement" script example to use as a template:

 ```powershell
 ######